larisaescobar/public/content/users/commander-web/configuration/integrations/payment-integrations/adyen.md

 4. Set Method to `json`.
 5. Uncheck `Populate SOAP Action headers`.
 6. Set `UserName` and `Password` from MEWS from the corresponding `Merchant account`.
+7. Open Additional Settings and enable `Include the originalReference for CHARGEBACK_REVERSED notifications` option.
-7. Click Test
+8. Click Test
    - It should should show list of messages with code 200, which means success.
    - If not credentials or url is wrong, double check the values and repeat this step until success.
-8. Check "Active" box.
+9. Check "Active" box.
-9. Save.
+10. Save.

 #### Test Transactions